strangerstudios/memberlite/readme.txt

 [Install Multiple Post Thumbnails »](https://wordpress.org/plugins/multiple-post-thumbnails/)

 == Changelog ==

+= 5.1.0 - TBD =
+* FEATURE: Now includes support for frontend styling of courses with LifterLMS.
+* ENHANCEMENT: Added support for LifterLMS sidebars.
+* ENHANCEMENT: Now loading the correct named font families in the Block Editor for body and header font.
+* ENHANCEMENT: Updated to Font Awesome version 6.5.1.
+* BUG FIX/ENHANCEMENT: Styles now updated to be compatible with PMPro Advanced Levels Page v1.0

 = 5.0.0 - 2023-07-03 =
 * FEATURE: Added hybrid theme features for tighter compatibility with the WordPress Block Editor.